Lizziekoe/expense_organizer/README.md

 Expense Organizer
 ==========

-Creates a web app using Ruby to add a list and allow tasks to be added to a list using a SQL database.
+Creates a web app using Ruby to manage expenses and their categories.

 Database Setup
 --------------